Nirmit1910/alzheimers-detection/README.md

 The dataset provides a diverse set of brain MRI images collected from several websites, hospitals, and public repositories.
 The images have been preprocessed and resized, making them suitable for further analysis and classification.

+## Technologies Used

+The following technologies are utilized in the project:

+- TensorFlow: An open-source machine learning framework used for building and training deep learning models.
+- Keras: A high-level neural networks API that runs on top of TensorFlow.
+It provides an intuitive interface for designing and training models.
+- Pandas: A powerful data manipulation library used for data preprocessing and analysis.
+- Matplotlib: A popular plotting library used for data visualization, including the visualization of MRI images and performance metrics.
+- NumPy: A fundamental library for scientific computing in Python, used for numerical operations and array manipulation.
+- Scikit-learn: A machine learning library that provides tools for data preprocessing, model evaluation, and performance metrics.

 ## Project Steps

 This Github repository contains code and resources related to the development of machine learning models for the detection of Alzheimer's disease using various AI methods.